 Will I be paid to take part in the research study?

-You will be reimbursed $75 for your time to complete the online survey and first interview.
+You will be reimbursed $75 for your time to complete the online survey and first two interviews.

-If you are invited to participate in the second interview, you will be reimbursed a further $45.
+If you are invited to participate in the third interview, you will be reimbursed a further $45.

 Who do I contact if I want more information or want to take part in the study?